Universal Disk Format: Uses

 While UDF was primarily developed for optical discs, it is also able to operate on other media such as hard disk drives and flash storage.

 UDF was for well over a decade the only open-specification and cross-platform-supported file system without a file size limitation of 4 GiB (roughly 4.3 GB), until the open-sourcing of exFAT in 2019.
 (Note: While ISO 9660 is able to overcome its 4 GiB file size limitation by containing multiple file entries with the same name that refer to the same file (see § Directories and files), it is not well documented which operating systems support this feature, making its usefulness uncertain.
 Additionally, technical limitations make ISO 9660 unsuitable for hard disk and flash storage media anyway given that it was created only with factory-pressed CD-ROM that are never modified in mind.
 For example, files can not be added to an ISO 9660 file system without recreating it entirely or adding a new session (except if space was reserved for new files in advance on randomly writable media, but this hasn't been implemented so far as of 2025 given the lack of use), and the concept of multiple sessions does not exist on hard disks and flash storage given that they are randomly writable.)
 (Note: exFAT had been reverse-engineered well before Microsoft published its specification and as a result was de-facto (unofficially) open-source since around 2010, but unlike Microsoft, the developers of UDF made their specifications publicly available from the beginning.)
-"Cross-platform" here means supported by all three majorly used operating systems, Windows and Mac OS and Linux.
+"Cross-platform" here means supported by all three majorly used operating systems, Windows, macOS and Linux.

 On Windows, formatting flash storage devices as UDF can not be accomplished through the graphical formatting widget, only through the command prompt.